MouseProducedGames/WeekendRoguelike/README.md

 # WeekendRoguelike
 A free- and open-source Roguelike in the classic style done as a casual, weekend/free time project.
+Sometimes it receives more work if I have insomnia.

+WeekendRoguelike is data-driven, and the game can be modded by editing the text files in the Data folder.
+Currently, modding capability is limited, as the engine itself is limited.

 # Days of Progress
-2 Days
+3 Days

 # Tagline for the day
-Not quite as barebones as Day 1.
-Still very barebones.
+Data-driven from Day 1.

 # Current Status
 * As a classic Roguelike, all map objects are represented using text symbols.